Clock Distribution with Gradient TRIX: Introduction

-Making this work requires substantial conceptual innovation and technical novelty.
-On the conceptual level, our algorithm simulates a discretized variant of the (non-fault-tolerant!)
-GCS algorithm from~\cite{lenzen2010tight} on an arbitrary base graph of minimum degree $2$.
-In more detail, each copy of the graph, referred to as layer, represents a ``time step'' of the GCS algorithm.
-For each node, there is an edge from its copy on a given layer to the copies of itself and its neighbors on the next layer.
-The forwarded pulses along these edges serve two very different functions: \begin{itemize} \item The pulse messages sent to copies of neigbhors correspond to the GCS algorithm's messages for estimating clock offsets to neighbors. \item The pulse messages sent between copies of the same node convey its local time from one of its copies to the next. \end{itemize} Note that this turns a permanently faulty node in the grid into a simulated node being faulty in a single time step only.
+Abstractly, this can be phrased as follows.
+Taking an arbitrary \emph{base graph} of minimum degree $2$,\footnote{From a theoretical point of view, the cleanest choice for the base graph might be a cycle.
+For the considered VLSI circuit application, for physical layout a line with replicated and connected endpoints is better.} we create copies of the graph, referred to as layers.
+Each layer represents a ``time step'' of the GCS algorithm on the base graph.
+For each node, there is an edge from its copy on a given layer to the copies of itself and its neighbors on the next.
+The pulses forwarded along these edges serve very different functions: \begin{itemize} \item The pulse messages sent to copies of neigbhors correspond to the GCS algorithm's messages for estimating clock offsets to neighbors. \item The pulse messages sent between copies of the same node convey its local time from one of its copies to the next. \end{itemize} Note that this turns a permanently faulty node in the grid into a simulated node being faulty in a single time step only.
 This is of vital importance, because it enables us to rely on the self-stabilization properties of the GCS algorithm from~\cite{lenzen2010tight}.
 These are implicitly shown in~\cite{kuhn10dynamic_arxiv}; we prove them explicitly in the different setting of this work.